phialahydrite/phialahydrite.github.io/index.md

 [Here](https://github.com/phialahydrite/morphagene_batchnorm) is a repo used to batch normalize and amplify Make Noise Morphagene reels while preserving splice locations already present in the reels.

+[Here](https://github.com/phialahydrite/morphagene_onset) is a repo used to automatically detect onset transients in audio wav files, saving as a correctly-formatted Make Noise Morphagene reel.

+___

 Please feel free to contact me at [phialathouvenin@gmail.com](mailto:phialathouvenin@gmail.com) with any questions!